akuklev/akuklev.github.io/verse.md

 ∀<X, Y> ∀(f : □(X → Y)) ◇isContinuous(f)
 ```

-Formal continuity is equivalent to with formal (synthetic) computability, so the latter principle is the modal version of Church's thesis.
+Formal continuity is equivalent to with formal (synthetic) computability,
+so the latter principle is the modal version of Church’s thesis.